Peter Tork Of The Monkees Dies At 77

 "I refute any claims that any four guys could've done what we did," Tork said in an interview with GuitarWorld in 2013.
 "There was a magic to that collection.
 We couldn't have chosen each other.
 It wouldn't have flown.
 But under the circumstances, they got the right guys."

 Tork was born Peter Halstein Thorkelson in Washington, D.C., on Feb.
 13, 1942.
-Trained as a musician, he played a variety of instruments, including guitar, bass guitar, banjo, and keyboards.
+Trained as a musician, he played a variety of instruments, including guitar, bass guitar, banjo and keyboards.

 Another member of the band, singer Davy Jones, died in 2012.